Backspacer: Background and recording

 The band began working on the album in May 2008, making demos in Seattle, Washington before recording sessions at Henson Recording Studios in Los Angeles, California, where O'Brien usually works.
 Ament said it was "the first time since the first record that we've really rehearsed instead of just going to the studio with a handful of ideas."
-On May the band had "about five ideas that have been worked on," which were given some instrumental beds later in the summer.
+In May the band had "about five ideas that have been worked on," which were given some instrumental beds later in the summer.
 Additional demos were put to tape in December, following a trip by all bandmembers but Vedder to Ament's home in Montana.
 The singer later proceeded to put rough vocals on those tracks, and also brought in his own material for the band members to work on.

 In February 2009, Pearl Jam went for a two-week session at Henson.
 It was the first time the band spent a considerable amount of time recording outside of Seattle since 1996's No Code.
 McCready said, "[When] we got together with Ed and it really started getting more cohesive, we took that momentum down to Los Angeles with Brendan...
 It was a great idea to get us out of Seattle.
 You've got to get out [of] your comfort zone, and we've talked about doing that for the past 10 years and kind of haven't, so we trusted Brendan's judgment."
 In April 2009, the band went for a two-week session to finish the album with O'Brien at his mixing facility at Southern Tracks in Atlanta, Georgia.
 The album took a total of thirty days in the studio to get finished, and O'Brien stated "we had 90% of the record cut in the first nine days".